samuelcolvin/smokeshow/README.md

 ```
 _(This script should take between a few seconds and a minute to generate a valid key)_

-Once you have your key, you can create a site using the following `curl` command:
+Once you have your key, create a site using the following `curl` command:

 ```bash
 curl -X POST \
   https://smokeshow.helpmanual.io/create/ \
   -H 'Authorisation:{generated-key-from-above}'
 ```

 This should create a site and return a JSON object with details required
-to upload files to the site:
+to upload files to that site:

 ```json
 {